Patron Saints

 St. John Vianney

-Our fourth patron saint, St. John Vianney, will accompany us as we pray and do penance for the sanctification of priests and bishops.
+St. John Vianney, will accompany us as we pray and do penance for the sanctification of priests and bishops.
 We beg God for holy priests and bishops who will proclaim the truths of the Faith with clarity and charity, lead those who have strayed back into the fold, and–through their words and examples–incite in the faithful reverence and love for the Sacred and Eucharistic Heart of Jesus.

 “If the priest knew his dignity, he would die not of fear but of love.
 After God, the priest is all.”